OfficeDev/TrainingContent/Teams/04 Fundamentals of Microsoft Teams/Lab.md

     ![Screenshot of channel menu with Microsoft Teams icon highlighted.](Images/Exercise2-06.png)

-1. When the connection is complete, ensure the connection is enabled and select **Done**.
+1. Select the **Save** button.
+Agree to the Terms of Service.
+The bot registration is complete.

     ![Screenshot of MSTeams bot confirmation page.](Images/Exercise2-07.png)

-    The bot registration is complete.
-Selecting **Settings** in the top navigation will re-display the profile and configuration sections.
-This can be used to update the messaging endpoint in the event ngrok is stopped, or the bot is moved to production.

 ### Configure the web project